Senate calls for more say on tariffs in bipartisan vote

 Sen. Bob Corker, R-Tenn., who pushed the tariff language, acknowledged the effort is “a baby step.”

-But Sen. Jeff Flake, R-Ariz., said the vote amounted to a rebuke of President Donald Trump’s use of a national security waiver to impose tariffs on steel and aluminum imports from Canada, Mexico and the European Union.
+But Sen. Jeff Flake, R-Ariz., said the vote amounted to a rebuke of President Donald Trump’s use of a national security waiver to impose tariffs on steel and aluminum imports from China, Canada, Mexico, the European Union and other nations.

 “We have to rein in abuse of presidential authority and restore Congress’ constitutional authority in this regard,” Flake said.